Digital Nomad Life in Malaysia

 We asked people in Malaysia if they could share any humorous cultural blunders they commited.
 They wrote:

 "Probably do all the time and just don't realise!
-Lost in translation happens a lot when trying to communicate something," remarked one foreigner who made the move to Kuala Lumpur.
+Lost in translation happens a lot when trying to communicate something," said one expat in Kuala Lumpur.

 What are healthcare services like in Malaysia?